Leeds: ‘Loidis’ – ancient Leeds

 Other features of the Leeds area include The Middleton Colliery Railway, one of the oldest railways in the world.
 Middleton Colliery Railway runs for just over three miles between Leeds and Middleton Colliery to the south of Leeds.
 The first line was constructed in 1758 and was utilised by horse drawn trucks in the same way as ‘The Newcastle Roads’ of North-East England.

-In 1812 the manager of the colliery, John Blenkinsopp employed an engineer called Matthew Murray of Stockton-on-Tees to build a steam locomotive to work on the colliery.
+In 1812 the manager of the colliery, a Northumbrian called John Blenkinsopp employed an engineer called Matthew Murray of Stockton-on-Tees to build a steam locomotive to work on the colliery.
 Murray’s steam locomotive was the first to be commercially successful and it paved the way for other colliery locomotives like George Stephenson’s Hetton Colliery locomotive of 1822 and the world’s first passenger railway – the Stockton and Darlington Railway of 1825.

 Morley, nearby was the birthplace of Sir Titus Salt who built Saltaire village and Salt’s Mill near Bradford .
 It was also the birthplace of Herbert Henry Asquith (1852-1928), the Liberal Prime Minister of Great Britain 1908-1916.

 Harewood, Temple Newsam and Fulneck

 Four notable historic houses that can be found in the Leeds area are Harewood House, Temple Newsam, Bramham Park and Lotherton Hall.